vayn-dev/vayn-dev.github.io/README.md

 jump = false
 jumpOrMove = false
 heading = false
-name = nil
+name = nil --you can overwrite the name that will get used to call CastSpellByName()
 ```

-Pass an `attributes` table to override any of these at creation time.
+Pass an `attributes` table to override any of these at creation time or later as second argument to :Cast()